 Feeding task (source)

 If you would like a cognitive snapshot of anxiety, which is often the outcome of chronic stressors (? at least they are probably correlated), see my other blog post here.
 One particular note, though...
 I think we all agree that stress, along with several other genetic and non-genetic factors, leads to anxiety and depression.
 What is debated is whether anxiety and depression are separate disorders or both lie on the same spectrum.
-I think that anxiety and depression are along the same spectrum and that one defining feature between the two is (cognitive and physiological) arousal levels.
+I think that anxiety and depression are along the same spectrum and that one defining feature between the two is (cognitive and physiological) arousal levels and ambiguity about threat.